UCLNatSci/2022/NSCI0027/_sources/intro.md

-# Welcome to Linear Algebra and Vector Calculus
+# Welcome to Linear Algebra and Vector calculus

-This module is designed as a follow on to NSCI0005, being a second mathematical methods for natural sciences students studying Mathematics & Statistics and Physics streams.

-In this module, we will aim to cover:
+This module is designed as a follow on to NSCI0005, being a second module mathematical methods for natural sciences students.
+In it we will cover:

 - Vector calculus methods:
 	- Vector fields